kewde/slate/source/index.md

 ShadowLite is the brand new component of the Shadow platform that brings lightning-fast syncing with the Shadow blockchain.

-We've taken a completely different approach to wallet design based on the principles of the "Simplified Payment Verification" or “SPV” system outlined in section 8 of [Satoshi’s Whitepaper](https://bitcoin.org/bitcoin.pdf).
+We've taken a completely different approach to wallet design based on the principles of the "Simplified Payment Verification" or “SPV” system outlined in section 8 of [Satoshi’s white paper](https://bitcoin.org/bitcoin.pdf).
 Instead of releasing a separate client, we’ve integrated optional lite functionality within the wallet.
 This allows for startup configuration to determine which mode you are running (thin or full).

 ShadowLite mobile users have access to all existing functionality with a reduced bandwidth, storage and memory footprint.